-- Student-selected media - Focus from inquiry phase 1 to assist communication of ideas and representations.
-The focus will not be re-assessed - Single resolved work, or a collection of resolved artworks, related to each other in some way, with each one being as important as the other; unlimited pages/slides of resolved work photographic documentation, including images of detail and/or display as required and title, media and size - One artist's statement for a single artwork or a collection of artworks, or multiple statements for individual artworks in a collection, as determined by the student focus; up to 150 words per statement (name, title, media and size are not included in word count) - Annotated image/s of resolved artwork/s with up to 200 words in annotations for a single artwork or a collection of artworks presented together on one page/slide - Supporting evidence is selected by the student and can be up to 4 pages/slides and may - include student's experimental artwork, sketches, annotated diagrams and images, notes, ideas, relevant scanned visual diary sections, photographs and/or collections of stimulus with reflective commentary - be documented in any form suited to the student focus and/or process, such as sketchbook, folder, container of three-dimensional objects, digital files, website, blog.
+- student-selected media area/s - single resolved artwork, or a collection of resolved artworks, related to each other in some way, with each one being as important as the other.
+Documentation includes - photographic evidence of resolved work, including details as required - photographic evidence to demonstrate display of work realised in physical form, or intended display demonstrated through digital or virtual forms - video and audio recording of time-based media or site-specific work as required - artist's statement/s that assist/s audience understanding of body of work focus and critical thinking - one statement for a single artwork or a collection of artworks, or multiple statements for individual artworks in a collection, as determined by the student focus - maximum 150 words per statement (name, title, media and size are not included in word count) - annotated illustration of the resolved artwork/s to support performance descriptors in developing, researching and reflecting criteria as required.
+Maximum 200 words in annotations for a single artwork or a collection of artworks - focus from inquiry phase 1 to assist communication of ideas and representations.
+The focus will not be re-assessed - supporting evidence to communicate relevant development of solutions, research and experimentation in the creative process, and evaluation and judgment during problem-solving - can be 1-4 pages, slides, or similar and may include student's experimental artwork, sketches, annotated diagrams and images, notes, ideas, photographs and/or collections of stimulus with reflective commentary - can be documented in any form suited to the student focus and/or process, such as sketchbook, folder, container of three-dimensional objects, digital files, website, blog